Poetry Et cetera

 Poetry Sale Order Form

-Poetry Et cetera is a website to honor the very heart and soul of an exceptional writer, The Twenty-First (21st) Century Visual Poet, America's Visual Poet, The Queen Of Visual Poetry, Deborah Young.
-Deborah Young weaves undeniably, distinctive visual poetry images, stage plays, children's stories, screenplays, short stories, free verse poetry, dramatic poetry, lyric poetry and narrative poetry.
-The author, Deborah Young readily and humbly accepts Time Magazine acknowledgment as a 2006 Person of the Year, contact the Visual Poet Check out Visual Poetry page, YouTube Video, truevisualpoet.blogspot.com and Diary of a Visual Poet
+Poetry Et cetera is a website to honor the very heart and soul of an exceptional writer, The Twenty-First (21st) Century Visual Poet, America's Visual Poet, The Queen Of Visual Poetry; Deborah Young, Poetry Strong; the Visual Poet, Presidential Poet, Political Poet Deborah Young weaves undeniably, distinctive visual poetry images, stage plays, children's stories, screenplays, short stories, political poetry, free verse poetry, dramatic poetry, lyric poetry and narrative poetry.

 bullet